jpluimers/TEquation/README.md

 ```

-You must call the `SetPoints()` method before calling the `SolveEquation()` because each implementation needs some points to work.
-I've said "some" because according with the root finding algorithm you've chosen there is a specified order/amount of points that you have to enter.
+You must call the `SetPoints()` method before calling the `SolveEquation()` because according with the root finding algorithm you've chosen there is a specified order/amount of points that you have to enter.
 The default root finding algorithm is `TNewtonRaphson` but here I've changed it calling `SetSolverType(TSolverType.TSecant);` and, since the secant alg. needs 3 starting points (start, end, precision), in the required method I've put them.

+The Newton-Raphson method instead only needs the starting point and the precision so the call would have been something like `SetPoints([2, 1.0E-8])`.

 # Notes

 If you aren't a math expert maybe you might be wondering why I am using root finding algorithms to solve 5th degree equations (an higher).
-To make a long story short: because I am forced!
-Very easily: there are formulas to solve 1st, 2nd, 3rd and 4th degree equations (the latter is very <b>COMPLEX</b> :p).
+To make a long story short: because I am forced.
+Very easily: there are formulas to solve 1st, 2nd, 3rd and 4th degree equations (the latter is very <b>COMPLEX</b> (...)).
 There cannot be algebraic formulas to solve 5th and higher degree equations (ask google about Ruffini and Galois).
 So you have 2 choices:

  1. If you have an equation whose degree is >= 5 you must use the `NthDegree` class with a root finding algorithm.
  2. If you have an equation whose degree is <= 4 you can use the `NthDegree` (because root finding algorithms work with any kind of equation!) or the apposite class listed in the table above.